 Automation in this context doesn’t necessarily mean “machine translation”—it rather means an automated solution that manages legacy and new development for i18n purposes and moves files between the build and translators back and forth in a fast and efficient manner.

-Now that you’re better equipped to figure out your own definition of done for software internationalization, it’s time to pick a tool that best serves these ends.
+Now that you’ve gained more knowledge in determining your own definition of done for software internationalization, it’s time to pick a tool that best serves these ends.